realm/realm-java/README.md

 It would be a good idea to add all of the symbol definitions (and their accompanying `launchctl` commands, if you are using OS X) to your `~/.profile` (or `~/.zprofile` if the login shell is `zsh`)

+ * If you develop Realm Java with Android Studio, we recommend you to exclude some directories from indexing target by executing following steps on Android Studio.
+It really speeds up indexing phase after build.

+    - Select `build`, `.externalNativeBuild` and `distribution` folders in project view.
+    - Press `Command + Shift + A` to open `Find action` dialog.
+If you are not using defaut keymap nor using OSX, you can find your shortcut key in `Keymap` preference by searching `Find action`.`
+    - Search `Excluded` (not `Exclude`) action and select it.
+Selected folder icons should become orange (in default theme).
+    - Restart Android Studio.

 ### Download sources